miwoh/d-bck-as/README.md

                         show program's version number and exit
 ```

-Default values are assumed for the common use case.
+Default values are assumed for the common use cases.
 These values are:

 | Option | Value |
 | --- | --- |